5 Misconceptions About Eating Disorders

 A common misconception is that eating disorder behaviors only focus on food.
 While individuals with eating disorders generally experience an unhealthy relationship between food and weight, the condition can extend far beyond an individual’s relationship to food and be caused by perfectionism, anxiety, impulsive behavior and troubled relationships.
 Refusing or overindulging in food is usually an indicator of a repressed problem.

 You cannot tell if someone is living with an eating disorder based on their weight.
-While people who are too skinny or overweight are stereotyped as suffering from an eating disorder, those suffering from an eating disorder can be any shape or size.
+While people who are too skinny or overweight are stereotyped as suffering from an eating disorder, these are misconceptions, as those suffering from an eating disorder can be any shape or size.
 Even athletes, who appear to fit, may be suffering from an eating disorder.

 Media and social pressure can certainly be contributing factors to someone’s perception of beauty, negative body image and their development of an eating disorder; however, eating disorders are a mental health issue that emerge due to biological, genetic and psychological factors.